LeoBattaglia/powerprompt/README.md

 ```

 ### printInput()
-Print output to stdout in input-color (yellow).
+Print output to stdout in input-color (white).
 #### Parameters:
 - output:string|number|boolean
 #### Use: